khouka/ROS2_Middleware_Trail_Python_Turtle/README.md

 ## What to do next:

-After completing the Pre-trial script, head to the `ROS2/src/Trial_instructions.md`, there you will find the instructions for the first trial and how to commence the trial!
+- After completing the Pre-trial script, head to the `ROS2/src/Trial_instructions.md`, there you will find the instructions on how to commence the trial!

+- After completing the `ROS2/src/Trial_instructions.md` trail and it's tasks, you can then direct to the second trail for the ROS 2 actions inside `ROS2/src/Trial2_instructions.md`.